eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-6.md

 ## Recap

--
+- In Phase 1 overview we familiarised ourselves with eXpServer [Architecture](/guides/resources/architecture) and [Coding Conventions](/guides/resources/coding-conventions)

 ## Learning Objectives

 - Understand the structure of a module in eXpServer
 - Implement the rudimentary form of listener & connection modules
 - Get familiar with memory management, error handling, logging and other coding conventions.
-- Make eXpServer listen on multiple ports, receive client messages, reverse and send them back
+- Make eXpServer listen on multiple ports, receive client messages, reverse the strings and send them back

 ---

 ::: tip PRE-REQUISITE READING

-- Read about the eXpServer Architecture
+- Read about the eXpServer [Architecture](/guides/resources/architecture)
-- Read the coding conventions for eXpServer
+- Read the [Coding Conventions](/guides/resources/coding-conventions) for eXpServer

 :::